DtxdF/AppJail.docs/docs/makejails/arguments-and-build-arguments.md

 %{PYTHON_MINOR:9}
 ```

 The example above shows what arguments look like.
-When `appjail makejail` sees a line that uses the `%{PYTHON_EXECUTABLE}` (or any other) build argument, it replaces it with its value.
+When `appjail-makejail(1)` sees a line that uses the `%{PYTHON_EXECUTABLE}` (or any other) build argument, it replaces it with its value.
 For example:

 ```
 CMD %{PYTHON_EXECUTABLE}